Can You Detect AI Slop?

 The full experiment data is public: every prompt, every output, every score.
 Before v2, the cumulative record was 30/31 correct, or 97%.
 After v2, the classifier mostly stopped classifying.

-There’s an irony in the superhumanizer itself.
-I ran it on an earlier draft of this post.
-The result scored well on every structural dimension: tighter argument chains, fewer hedges, better sentence dependency.
+There’s an irony here.
+I ran the superhumanizer on an earlier draft of this post.
+It scored well on every structural dimension: tighter argument chains, fewer hedges, better sentence dependency.
 It also stripped out every line that sounded like me.
-The voice was gone.
-The post read like the superhumanized slop it was describing.
-Optimizing for structural necessity produces text that is structurally necessary and nothing else: no asides, no reactions, no personality.
-The superhumanizer is a dehumanizer.

 Where does this end?

 Style cracked in one iteration.
-Structure cracked in two.
+Structure in two.
 The only signal that survived was domain substance: FTC citations, scoring-function equations, trust-chain architectures.
 GPT-5.4 can’t invent those on demand.
 But that’s a capability gap, not a permanent one.

 Drafted by Claude Opus 4.6.
 Superhumanized by GPT-5.4.
 De-superhumanized by Claude Opus 4.6.
 I directed the experiment and told Claude where it stopped sounding like me.
 I did not manually edit any of the prose.